juninhodigital/Framework.IO/README.md

 # Framework.IO
 #### Framework Data base library
-It is a .NET Core/Standard library that provides abstract methods to be use by the implementation classes based on an specific database
+It is a .NET Core/Standard library that provides helpfull IO methods and extensions methods as well

 Technologies
 - [x] .NET Core and .NET Standard